Healthy Homes Assessment Maupuia

 Maupuia Moisture Ingress & Drainage

-The security of your rental home from moisture isn’t just about what’s inside the building it’s also about the outside.
-You must ensure there is somewhere to allow surface, rain as well as groundwater to move and prevent it from getting into the building.
-When it is about damp and water, it is often not apparent that it can cause a lot of trouble that can cause the property to suffer and affecting your tenant’s health.
+Making sure your rental property is protected from dampness isn’t just about what’s inside the building It’s about having to make sure there is somewhere to allow surface, rain and ground water to go and to prevent it from getting inside.
+When it comes to moisture and damp it’s frequently not apparent that it could be a huge problem, causing the property to suffer and affecting your tenant’s well-being.

-Alongside the drainage system that will prevent water ingress, if the property has an enclosed space between your flooring and the ground, a ground water barrier should be put in place if it is reasonably practicable to install it.
+In addition to the drainage system that will prevent water ingress, if the rental has an enclosed gap between floorboards and the ground, a ground water barrier must be put in place when it’s reasonably practicable to install it.

-The ground-moisture barrier generally an insulating sheet of polythene laid over the ground to stop any moisture that is present in the ground from getting into the building.
-It also helps in preventing from causing damage to the flooring insulation.
+The ground-moisture barrier usually a polythene sheet laid over the ground to stop any moisture in the ground from getting into the structure.
+It also helps in preventing moisture damage to the underfloor insulation.

 moisture ingress and drainage inspection